 Traffic violation convictions can have dire consequences including large fines or a suspended driver’s license.
 Mr. Goldblatt has over 30 years of experience defending those accused of traffic violations.
-If you have received a traffic ticket in Freehold, NJ, for a violation such as speeding, running a red light, driving under the influence, or driving without insurance, we can help protect your driving record and minimize the financial impact of the ticket.
+If you have received a traffic ticket in Freehold, NJ, for a violation such as speeding, driving under the influence, driving without insurance, driving with a suspended license, or leaving the scene of an accident we can help protect your driving record and minimize the financial impact of the ticket.

 What Is a Traffic Violation?

 A traffic violation occurs when a driver breaks the driving laws.
 This can include speeding, running a red light or stop sign, failing to keep a safe lookout, and reckless or careless driving.
 The price of a ticket can be high, taking a toll on the driver's budget and adding damaging points to the driving record.

 Each case is different, and we work with you to develop a strategy that fits the facts of your case.

 A traffic violation can be reported to your insurance company, causing a sharp spike in auto insurance premiums.
 Many drivers who receive what seems to be a minor ticket, such as a small speeding ticket, choose to pay the ticket without any consideration.
 Doing so, however, can have serious consequences and may put your license at risk.

 The approach you take when given a ticket depends on the type of ticket received.
 Some common types of traffic violations include: